 All good things must come to an end – just ask Argentina, who, after enjoying an unbelievable run of 36 unbeaten matches, winning the Copa America in the process, went on to lose 2-1 to Saudi Arabia in their opening match of the 2022 World Cup.

-Using Accumulators and System Bets
+Using Accumulators, Bet Builders & System Bets

 An accumulator involves combining multiple selections on a single bet slip.
 The odd of each individual wager are multiplied as a result, creating some great potential value.
+This is different from a bet builder, through which you can personalise your own bespoke bet.

 On a similar note, you may be tempted to create some slightly more complicated bets which could increase your odds without increasing the overall risk factor – this may be in the form of a system bet.